Christian-Sav/DevOps-Core-Fundamental-Projec/README.md

 ![jiraboard](https://github.com/Christian-Sav/QA_Project/blob/feature/Figures/sprint.png)

-For version control I used git with the project repository being hosted on github, using git for Version control allowed for easy access to the commit history for access to earlier versions whilst changes are being made and committed to the project.
+For the version control I used git with the project repository being hosted on github, using git for version control allowed for easy access to the commit history for access to earlier versions whilst changes are being made and committed to the project.
 GitHub as a repository hosting service means that the actual repositoy for the project is sotred far away from the development environment this as well as providing webhooks which send http POST requests to the build server to automate building and testing made GitHub a valuable choice.

 A python3 virtual enviroment or venv was used as the development enviroment which was hosted on a google cloud platform virtual machine running Ubuntu 20.04.
-I used python as Flask is a python-based framework.
-I used a venv as it allows pip installs to be used and for the app to be run without conflicting with any existing installs on the host Machine.
+I used python as Flask is a python-based framework additionally I used a venv as it allows pip installs and for the app to be run without conflicting with any existing installs on the host machine.

 Jenkins was used as the build server which provided automation of both building and testing.
-The automation is achieved by setting up a freestyle project which executes the test.sh script when it recieves a webhook from github upon pushing a commit to the dev or main branch.
+The automation is achieved by setting up a freestyle project which executes the test.sh script from the github repository when it recieves a webhook from github upon pushing a commit to the dev or main branch.
 I also used jenkins to deploy the app to a secondary production server using gunicorn once testing was complete and if the build was sucessful, gunicorn is an exmaple of a WSGI server that allows for the app to be run seperatly.
 The full CI pipeline for this project is:

 ![CI Pipeline](https://github.com/Christian-Sav/QA_Project/blob/feature/Figures/CI%20Pipeline.png)

 ## Risk Assessment
-Before even starting the build of the app, risk assessment was taken to identify risks and to propose control measures that can be used in order to reduce them.
+Before even starting the build of the app, a risk assessment was taken to identify risks and to propose control measures that can be used in order to reduce them.
 These measures could then be implemented into the app or advised to users.
 The initial risk assessment is shown here:

 ![RiskAssessment](https://github.com/Christian-Sav/QA_Project/blob/feature/Figures/Risk%20Assessment.png)